kindohm/risc-chip/readme.md

 RISC Chip
 =========

-RISC Chip is a musical project of electronic music made by Mike Hodnick under the "Kindohm" artist moniker.
+RISC Chip is an electronic music project by Mike Hodnick under the "Kindohm" artist moniker.
 It was made with the TidalCycles live-coding pattern environment (based in Haskell).

 This repository (will) contain: